Jennie Rintala: Australia

+In 2026, Rintala won another Big V championship, this time with the McKinnon Cougars.

 Europe

 In January 2015, Rintala joined Rhein-Main Baskets if the German DBBL.
 She left the team after playing six games for the team.

 In January 2018, Rintala joined Résidence Walferdange in Luxembourg, competing in the Nationale 1 league.
 In 10 games, she averaged 18.6 points, 12.1 rebounds, 2.2 assists and 1.4 steals per game.